Septocaine® and epinephrine 1:200,000Articaine HCl. 4% and Epinephrine 1:200,000 Injection

 - Septocaine® is the # 1 Branded Dental Anesthetic in the United States*.

-- For most routine dental procedures Septocaine with epinephrine 1:200,000 is preferred.
+- For most routine dental procedures Septocaine and epinephrine 1:200,000 is preferred.

 - Fast onset (1 to 9 minutes ) to avoid delay before effective analgesia is achieved.

 - Predictable duration of anesthesia : up to 60 minutes for infiltration injections and 120 minutes for nerve blocks.

 - No-methylparaben formulation to avoid allergic reactions on sensitive patients.